natocool2/Easynet-Pro-KB/project-plan.md

 ## Next Steps

-1. Begin development of the Marketing and Communication section
+1. Continue development of the Technological Development section
-2. Prepare research for Technological Development section
+2. Prepare research for Events and Networking section
 3. Continue enhancing cross-references between completed sections
 4. Update main README and index documents to reflect progress
-5. Plan for the subsequent Operational Components phase
+5. Plan for the subsequent Growth Components phase

 ## Progress Assessment

-The knowledge base development is proceeding on schedule, with excellent progress in the Business Intelligence, Projects and Investment, and Legal Support sections.
+The knowledge base development is proceeding on schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, and Marketing and Communication sections.
 Key achievements to date include:

 1. Successful establishment of a consistent, well-structured document format
 2. Development of comprehensive content with evidence-based best practices